shipyardapp/Shipyard-Documentation/docs/reference/admin/user-permissions.md

 3. The User Permissions page is the only way to view all projects that exist.
 4. There is no way to guarantee that a user has access to all current and future projects.
-If a user has _Create_ permissions for Projects, it is possible for them to create a "_Rogue Projects_" that only they have access to.
+If a user has _Create_ permissions for Projects, it is possible for them to create a "_Rogue Project_" that only they have access to.